top of page

 Preparation

 • place cardamon, fennel seeds, cloves and cinnamon bark in a mortar or coffee grinder.
 Pestle the spices or pulse gently enough to break up the spices in a grinder.
-If you are using fenugreek seeds you can place those in the coffee grinder.
+Do not pestle or grind the fenugreek seeds.

-• turn heat to medium high and allow to come to a boil, 5 minutes
+• turn heat to medium and allow to come to a gentle boil,

-• once boiling is reached turn down to medium low and allow to simmer for 10 minutes
+• once it is gently boiling turn down to low and allow to simmer for additional 5-10 minutes

 • slowly add milk substitute, rooibos tea bag (if using) and allow to gently simmer for 1-2 minutes

-• let sit for additional 2 minutes, remove rooibos tea bag, spices (bag or use a sieve to strain)
+• let sit for additional 2 minutes, remove rooibos tea bag, spices; using a sieve to strain

 • add honey to taste